praveenrewar/application-lifecycle-management/chapter-3/README.md

 ```
 We can see that the output has all the images resolved to their digest form.
 We could pipe this output to `kapp` in order to deploy manifests with resolved images.

 However, since we intend to bundle the manifest into a bundle using `imgpkg`.
-We will be generate a lock file which points `imgpkg` to the resolved references.
+We will be generate a lock file which takes note of the image digests that were used at the time of bundling.

 Lets create a folder for our lockfile.
 ```bash